How to Engrave Metal: 4 Practical Methods Explained

 Clamps: You may need clamps for holding the accessories.
 However, in many cases, it’s optional as one can work without it.

-How to Engrave Metal with a Rotary Tool?
+How to Engrave Metal with Dremel?

 - Clean the piece or ornament you want to engrave using alcohol.